Rokiis1/roadmap/test_managment/2_level/2_level_test_managment.md

 The schedule typically includes key testing phases such as test planning, test design, test environment setup, test execution and test closure.
 Each phase is assigned a timeframe so that progress can be tracked and managed.

-For example test planning may take place at the beginning of the project, followed by test design and environment setup.
+Each phase is assigned an **owner** (Test Lead owns planning, Test Analyst owns design, Environment Admin owns setup) so accountability is clear.
 Once these activities are completed, test execution begins and finally test closure is performed.

 In addition to phases, the schedule defines **milestones**.
 Milestones are important checkpoints that indicate progress and completion of key activities.